-Background: the colon consists of ascending colon (right), transverse colon, descending colon (left) and sigmoid colon which empties into the rectum.
-Food digest enters the ascending colon and caecum via the ileo-caecal valve which is normally closed.
+The colon consists of ascending colon (right), transverse colon, descending colon (left) and sigmoid colon which empties into the rectum.
+The muscles of the colon work by peristalsis – a wave of contraction moving along the gut.
+Food digest enters caecum and the ascending colon via the ileo-caecal valve which is normally closed.
 When a peristaltic wave reaches this point the valve opens briefly.
-In addition, when food empties from the stomach, the valve opens which is also known as the gastro-colic reflex.
-The muscles of the colon work by peristalsis – wave action and mass action contraction.
+This valve also opens when food empties from the stomach, which is known as the gastro-colic reflex. .

 The transit time for the food to reach the caecum is usually about 4 hours and to the colon up to 8 hours.
 A test meal may often be found in the rectum some 72 hours later after initial ingestion.

 What are the Symptoms of IBS?